oslabs-beta/atriom-plugin/README.md

 ### Introduction

 The Atriom webpack plugin extracts data from the webpack build process and writes a `.dat` file to a user-specified output path.
 This plugin is intended for use with applications built with the Webpack 5 `ModuleFederationPlugin`.
-The `.dat` file contains the following information:
+The generated `.dat` file will contain the following information:

 - name and id of the application
 - application dependencies